emma-wilson/syrf_userguide/data-export/annotation.md

 #### Choose wide format header type (only available in wide format)

-![Choose wide format header type](figs/choose_wide_format_header_type.png) Select the style of headers for the annotation question columns in the data export
+![Choose wide format header type](figs/choose_wide_format_header_type.png) Select the style of headers for the annotation question columns in the data export file.

 1. **Two header rows with question** - An extra header row is added to show the question text and ID.
    ![Two header rows with question](figs/header_format-two_header.png)